ZILtoid1991/iota/README.md

 ### Windows

 Keyboard and mouse works without much issues while using the legacy API.
-A known bug is that it sometimes generates an additional empty event if the Alt key is pressed (because some people thought it's a good idea to dedicate a whole modifier key for the menubar), this will be fixed in a later release, likely by optionally disabling it.
+A known bug is that it sometimes generates an additional empty event if the Alt key is pressed (because some people thought it's a good idea to dedicate a whole modifier key for the menubar), this can be mitigated by supplying the window a `WindowCfgFlags.IgnoreMenuKey`.
+Menubars are not implemented currently.

 XInput is implemented and works.